jaynanduri/lld-project/README.md

     No design pattern is perfect for all situations.
 The Abstract Factory pattern works well when:

-    1. You have a relatively stable set of product types
+    1. You have a relatively stable set of observableStock types
     2. The number of manufacturers and products won't grow excessively.
     3. Family consistency is a critical requirement